Elizabeth Gurley Flynn: Legacy

 Flynn left her small estate (books, clothing, and furniture) to Dorothy Day's Catholic Worker house in New York city following her death.
 Flynn and Day first met in the 1910s and Flynn regularly sent old clothing and blankets to the New York Catholic Worker house.

 Flynn's influence as an activist was far-reaching, and her exploits were commemorated in a popular ballad.
 A popular song, "The Rebel Girl", was written by labor activist and musician Joe Hill in honor of Flynn.

 New Hampshire historical marker no. 278 honored Flynn in her hometown of Concord.
 The unveiling of the marker in May 2023 led to controversy, with Governor Chris Sununu calling for a review of the process that led to its installation.
-Within two weeks of being unveiled, the marker was removed.
+Within two weeks of being unveiled, the marker was removed on the grounds of her ties to the Communist party and for her advocacy of the overthrow of the United States, for which she was imprisoned.
 A subsequent statement from CPUSA criticized the removal, stating: "If [her] life is important enough to hide, then her life is important enough to know."

-In popular culture

-A fictionalized version of Flynn is depicted in John Updike's novel In the Beauty of the Lilies (1996).

-Flynn is depicted in Jess Walter's 2020 novel The Cold Millions.

-Flynn is also portrayed in the musical Joe Hill Revival.